-Once the ballot signature has been verified, it’s then time to separate the ballot and secrecy sleeve from the return envelope.
+Once the ballot signature has been verified, it’s then time to separate the ballot from the return envelope.

-Election judges use a machine that opens the return envelope and makes it easy to separate the voted ballot and secrecy sleeve from the return envelope.
+Election judges use a machine that opens the return envelope and makes it easy to separate the voted ballot from the return envelope.
 From this point on, the voted ballot is anonymous.

-After the ballot and secrecy sleeve have been separated from the return envelope, it is then sent to ballot removal.
-Bi-partisan teams of judges remove the voted ballot from the secrecy sleeve and flatten the folds to help prepare it for the next step.
+After the ballot has been removed from the return envelope, it is then sent to ballot prep.
+Bi-partisan teams of judges and flatten the folds to help prepare it for the next step.

 After the ballots have been removed and flattened, they are sent through scanners that take images of the voted ballots and place those images on a secure server.
 The images are held there until the results are ready to be tabulated on Election Day.